194 unexploded WWII grenades delay Cambridge construction project for weeks

 By autumn of 1941 some six million SIP grenades had been produced in Britain.
 These rudimentary weapons, mass produced quickly and cheaply, were used almost exclusively by the Home Guard, for defence against the anticipated German invasion.

 Post-war No.76 grenade finds are relatively commonplace when compared to other types of British Land Service Ammunition.
-One reason is that such a large quantity were manufactured, however none were used in anger.
+One reason is that such a large quantity were manufactured, however none were used in combat.
+You can learn more about UXO contamination in the UK on our blog here.